sirosen/globus-sdk-python/docs/core/base_client.rst

     # after the context manager, any transport is implicitly closed

-However, transports are created explicitly, they are not automatically closed, and the user becomes responsible for closing them.
+However, if transports are created explicitly, they are not automatically closed, and the user becomes responsible for closing them.
 For example, in the following usage, the user must close the transport: